natzhit/PostgreSQL-Project_Data-Jobs-Analysis/README.md

 # Analysis
 ## 1. Overview of the Canadian data jobs market
+This section provides an overview of the Canadian data jobs market, covering the most popular roles, salary trends, required technical skills, and regional job distribution while also emphasizing the continued importance of data analyst positions.
+It also explores the key skills employers seek in data professionals and maps out the geographic distribution of job opportunities across Canadian provinces.
 ### 1.1 Top in-demand data jobs in Canada
 The following SQL query retrieves a summary of data job postings in Canada from the job_postings_fact table and focuses on identifying the top 5 most frequently posted data job titles in Canada, along with their highest and lowest average yearly salaries and their highest and lowest hourly wages.
 It groups the data by job_title_short and filters for rows where job_country is 'Canada'.
 For each job title, it calculates the number of job postings, the maximum and minimum average yearly salaries, and the maximum and minimum average hourly wages.
 The results are ordered by the number of postings in descending order and limited to the top 5 entries.
 Key functions used include COUNT() for counting rows, MAX() and MIN() for salary extremes, ROUND() for formatting, GROUP BY for aggregation, ORDER BY for sorting, and LIMIT for restricting output.